wooptoo i do webdev

 OAuth

-Used by most services
+Industry standard.
+Used by most services. -

 HTTP Auth

-Digest auth uses hashing and a nonce
+Part of the HTTP standard.
+Digest auth uses hashing and a nonce. -

 Cookies